twbarber/fflib/README.md

-espnfflib
+fflib
 =========

-espnfflib is a way to circumvent ESPN's lack of fantasy football API.
-This library will allow the user to gather information about their league on request.
+fflib gives access to various fantasy football league data across multiple latforms.
+The library is intended to provide easy access to standings, rosters, free agent, and weekly matchups for use by league managers.

+Currently, the only platform supported is ESPN.
+Others will be added in the future.

+## Current Planned Features

-- Pull league standings, and detail standings from STANDINGS Tab
+- Pull League Standings, and Detail Standings
 - Pull Rosters from Individual Teams
 - Pull Free Agency List per League
 - Pull Transaction Counter per League
 - Pull Matchup Information per Matchup
+- Pull Leage Scoring Settings

 ## Display Text Based Tables